Resident Evil Inspired Template

 Player controller

-I made a duplicate of Unreal Engine’s default character and changed left and right input to rotating, disabled jump and made so you cannot fall off ledges.
+The original Resident Evil games limits the players movement with tank controls, therefore I made a duplicate of Unreal Engine’s default character and changed how the player controller works so it mimics the classic Resident Evil left and right input to rotating, disabled jump and made so you cannot fall off ledges.

 I created my interactable system using Function Libraries so that I could use it in other blueprints without needing to repeat a bunch of code.